Last Updated on March 4, 2023 by Marjon Ramos

-Rabbits’ vision is almost panoramic meaning they see everything in front of them as well as what’s behind them.
-Rabbits are also far-sighted so their vision is much clearer the farther away the object/animal is away from them.
+Rabbits’ vision is almost panoramic, meaning they see everything in front of them as well as what’s behind them.
+Rabbits are also farsighted, so their vision is much clearer the farther away the object or animal is from them.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can see behind them: